LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Item #9782: Text Choice data type support for field editor updates to in use values
+* Item #9782: Text Choice data type support for field editor updates to in-use values
-  * update to query to get in use text choice values so that it includes "locked" and row count
+  * update to query to get in-use text choice values so that it includes "locked" and row count
   * provide SQL fragment from sample type domain for how to determine "locked" text choice values
   * update text choice listing icons and selected value display for info on updates and hover text
-  * send text choice value updates for in use values to the server as part of post to update domain
+  * send text choice value updates for in-use values to the server as part of POST to update domain
   * prevent text choice updates and add values modal apply for duplicates and empty strings

 ### version 2.111.0